Tusamarco/proxy_sql_tools/readme.md

-                          1 make failover only if HG 8000 is specified in ProxySQL mysl_servers 2 use PXC_CLUSTER_VIEW to identify a server in the same segment 3 do whatever to keep service up also failover to another segment (use PXC_CLUSTER_VIEW)
+                          1 make failover only if HG 8000 is specified in ProxySQL mysl_servers 2 use PXC_CLUSTER_VIEW to identify a server in the same segment 3 do whatever to keep service up also failover to another segment (use PXC_CLUSTER_VIEW) Performance parameters

-   --debug
-   --log	  Full path to the log file ie (/var/log/proxysql/galera_check_) the check will add
-		    the identifier for the specific HG.
+    --check_timeout    This parameter set in ms then time the script can alow a thread connecting to a MySQL node to wait, before forcing a returnn.
+                      In short if a node will take longer then check_timeout its entry will be not filled and it will eventually ignored in the evaluation.
+                      Setting the debug option  =1 and look for [WARN] Check timeout Node ip : Information will tell you how much your nodes are exceeding the allowed limit.
+                      You can use the difference ot correctly set the check_timeout Default is 300 ms

    -help              help message
 ```

 Note that galera_check is also Segment aware, as such the checks on the presence of Writer /reader is done by segment, respecting the MainSegment as primary.